isomerpages/moe-corporationpri/_departments/English.md

 </p>
 <p>The school’s English Language curriculum is based on the STELLAR programme.
 STELLAR, which stands for&nbsp;<strong>ST</strong>rategies for&nbsp;<strong>E</strong>nglish&nbsp;<strong>L</strong>anguage&nbsp;<strong>L</strong>earning&nbsp;<strong>A</strong>nd&nbsp;<strong>R</strong>eading,
-aims to strengthen pupils’ language and reading skills.
-The programme uses research-based teaching strategies and age-appropriate materials to engage pupils as they learn to effectively use the English Language.
-The teaching approaches and resources are designed to deliver the outcomes of English Language Syllabus 2010.&nbsp;</p>
+aims to strengthen students’ language and reading skills.
+The programme uses research-based teaching strategies and age-appropriate materials to engage students as they learn to effectively use the English Language.
-<p>For more information on STELLAR and Parent Resources on STELLAR, please
-click&nbsp;<a href="http://www.stellarliteracy.sg/" rel="noopener noreferrer nofollow" target="_blank">here</a>.&nbsp;</p>
+The teaching approaches and resources are designed to deliver the outcomes of English Language Syllabus 2010</p>
 <p><strong>Rich Learning Experiences</strong>
 </p>
 <p>To nurture the joy of learning and in tandem with the school’s total curriculum
-framework, the following programmes will provide the opportunity for the CPS pupil to stimulate interest and curiosity so that he or she can explore and discover interests and enrich his or her learning experiences.</p>
+framework, the following programmes will provide the opportunity for CPS students. to stimulate interest and curiosity so that they can explore and discover interests and enrich their learning experiences.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>